caspersg/learn_vim/README.md

 - type `y2w` to yank (copy) 2 words

 Vim has various modes, with each mode being used for different kinds of tasks.

-Note: You won't get much feedback from different actions, vim will just do what you tell it to.

 ### Basics for switching mode